 How to get to art:

-Some people delight in playing with color, some are intrigued by shapes and shadows.
-Others challenge themselves with realism.
+Some people love playing with color, some are attracted to shapes and shadows.
+Others like the challenge of realism.
 No matter.
 However you arrive is the best way.
 Choose your path, but take a step.